Women Stem Up

 1.2.
 HOW TO COMPLETE THE COURSE

 Each module requires approximately 15 to 45 minutes of reading time.
-However, each module also comprises considerations and reflective questions.
+However, each module also includes considerations and reflective questions.
 While you can complete these tasks independently, discussing them with colleagues can provide additional insights and perspectives that can enhance awareness of gender and equality at your university.

 1.3.
 EXPECTED OUTCOMES OF THE ONLINE TRAINING PROGRAM

-Therefore, we invite you to question more things around you and open more discussions in and outside of classes.
+Therefore, we invite you to question more things around you and open more discussions both in and outside of classes.

 Good luck/ The WOMEN STEM-UP working group